Road (Highways Safety) related deaths

 All Responded

-Action taken summary Lincolnshire County Council and Lincolnshire Police will implement a new process where every STATS19 collision form listing a road causation factor will be highlighted to the LCC Highways Team for ear
+Lincolnshire County Council and Lincolnshire Police have agreed that every STATS19 collision form listing road-related factors will be highlighted within the wider LCC Highways Team for early review and action.

 Patrick Mongan